 Lastly, if you’re reading this post, you’re probably already on my website.
 But, to make it easier, here’s the link to the main page, Healing Frequencies Music, where you can hear samples of all my music.
 My name is Del Hungerford.
-And, my music is recorded at the A=432 concert pitch.
-However, I do have two albums that use the A=444 concert pitch.
+And, my music is recorded at the A=432 concert pitch, some in A=444 and a smattering of other specific frequencies.
+I do have two albums that use the A=444 concert pitch.
 The first one is 528 Creative DNA.
 The other album has two concert pitches, with the last two songs being A=444.
 That album is titled “Deep Calls to Deep.”
 They each have a corresponding music essence.

 The other thing that makes my music different than many others?
 I turn much of it into the EMDR (bilateral) format.
 As of this writing, I believe I’m one of about four people in the world specifically creating music in this manner.
 It’s great for emotional traumas and, those who work with children on the autistic spectrum are also finding it helpful.
 CLICK HERE to see what songs I have available in the EMDR format.

 As you discover artists you enjoy, please comment below and I’ll be sure to check them out!

 © 2016 by Del Hungerford